khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 ## Accessibility

-* Tables should be accessible to all users.
+Tables should be accessible to all users.
 Using proper semantic markup is a must so that users of screen readers can navigate through the table one cell at a time, hearing column and row headers spoken to them.

-* `<th>` shouldn’t contain heading elements
+* `<th>` shouldn’t contain heading elements.
-* `<th>` should be descriptive and relevant
+* `<th>` should be descriptive and relevant.
 * `<th>` should have the `scope` attribute defined to establish relationships between the table headings and rows/columns. e.g., `<th scope="col">`.
-* Table styles should meet WCAG 2 AA contrast guidelines (or even AAA depending on the level of compliance needed)
+* Table styles should meet WCAG 2 AA contrast guidelines (or even AAA depending on the level of compliance needed).
-* `<caption>` should be used to provide a title for a table
+* `<caption>` should be used to provide a title for a table.
-* `<caption>` should be an immediate child element of `<table>`
+* `<caption>` should be an immediate child element of `<table>`.

 ## Demo